nlpsandbox/date-annotator-example/README.md

 - If you develop in Java-Spring, create a new repository from the GitHub template [nlpsandbox/date-annotator-example-java].

-If you prefer to developed using another language or if you want to learn how this repository has been generated, go to the section [Creating a new GitHub repository from scratch](#Creating-a-new-GitHub-repository-from-scratch).
+If you prefer to develop using another language or if you want to learn how this repository has been generated, go to the section [Creating a new GitHub repository from scratch](#Creating-a-new-GitHub-repository-from-scratch).